Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Radiative depolarization rate during acceleration

-The result shows that it is almost impossible to have time to check the presence of polarization, using RD or monitoring by the Touschek polarimeter, when the energy value E = 1764 MeV because of the expected fast depolarization in a time of about 80 seconds.
-At the energy of 1810 MeV the time $\tau_d$ becomes 2000 seconds.
-This gives a chance to measure the energy by a spin frequency.
-Theoretical behavior of the polarization degree during the process of acceleration beginning from the injection ('auxiliary') energy E = 1650 MeV with relatively safe crossing of the integer spin resonance energy at the expense of the KEDR field decompensation is shown in Fig.~\ref{fig:Degree} for two values of the acceleration rate.
-The current value of the degree in units of the initial one ($P_0$) is calculated from the equation
+The theoretical behavior of the polarization degree during acceleration from the injection ('advance') energy E = 1650~MeV is shown in Fig.~\ref{fig:Degree} for two values of the acceleration rate.
+The current value of the degree in the units of the initial one ($P_0$) is calculated from the equation

-It is seen from the calculations that it is advantageous to apply the full decompensation of the KEDR field and accelerate with a rate not below $2$ MeV/sec.
-At best, it can provide about $80\%$ of the initial polarization degree in the final state.
-RD calibration of the beam energy should be performed only after resetting the anti-solenoid field that leads to cancelation of the spin tune shift and, with this, a systematic error in the energy value.
-Moreover, the polarization lifetime increases manyfold if the KEDR field is compensated.
+It is seen that it is advantageous to apply the full decompensation of the KEDR field and perform acceleration with a rate not below $2$ MeV/s.
+In the best case, it can provide about $80\%$ of the initial polarization degree in the final state.
+RD calibration of the beam energy should be performed only after restoration of the anti-solenoid field, which leads to the elimination of the spin tuning shift, and with it a systematic error in the energy value..
+Moreover, the polarization lifetime increases manifold if the KEDR field is compensated.